Reach for It

 Reach for It is a studio album by the American keyboardist and record producer George Duke.
 It was recorded at Paramount Recording Studios in Los Angeles, California, and released in 1977 through Epic Records.
 The album peaked at number 25 on the US Billboard Top LPs & Tape chart and number 4 on the Top Soul LPs chart.
 It was certified Gold by Recording Industry Association of America on January 18, 1978.

-Its only single, the eponymous track "Reach for It", peaked at number 54 on the US Billboard Hot 100 and number 2 on the Hot Soul Singles chart.
+Its only single, the title track, peaked at number 54 on the US Billboard Hot 100 and number 2 on the Hot Soul Singles chart.